sk02241994/StringLibForC/README.md

 # String library for C
-## This library is an attenpted replication of JAVA string library.
+## This library is an experimental replication of JAVA string library.

 ###### Methods present
 - **charAt** 				-> Method to get the character at specified index.